Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 Let's say I want a blinking cursor for the navigation menu in the settings applet.
 This time, we'll load up `Set.szs` in Layout Editor.
 Here are the steps,

 1. Open `BtnNav_Root_Active.bflan`. **As always when creating custom animations,** do the proper modifications to the `Pat0` and `Pai0` sections.
 Add the `N_BtnFocusKey` (cursor) pane to the list, create a **`FLVC` entry** (not `FLPA`!) right under it, and then another entry under `FLVC`.
 I chose to make my key frames as shown below.
 Notice that `AnimationTarget` value is `16` here.
 2. We'll also edit `BtnNav_Root_Inactive.bflan`, otherwise navigating the tabs will interrupt the cursor animation and lock it to a certain frame (same behavior as in our previous game icon animation).
-Considering that, we simply "reset" the `N_BtnFocusKey`'s state (after adding this pane to the list) by setting its alpha channel to `0` at frame `0`.
+Considering that, we simply "reset" `N_BtnFocusKey`'s state (after adding this pane to the list) by setting its alpha channel to `0` at frame `0`.
 3. Then again, for each `.bflan` file, create properly named groups in the `RootGroup` section of `BtnNav_Root.bflyt`. **Save all your edits.**
 4. Layout diff, compile and install, and there you go: now you have a blinking cursor.